 - Difficulty swallowing: This can be a sign of mouth infection.
-This is also a common sign for all kinds of upper respiratory tract infection.
+This is also a common sign of all kinds of upper respiratory tract infections.

 - Difficulty breathing: When the infection goes down the lungs and heart, this can cause difficulty of breathing.
 This may also lead to untimely death.

 - For children, look for any signs of drooling and inability to swallow.
 If the child suffers from compromised breathing, go to the doctor immediately.

 Cold, Flu, or Other Viruses

 If you’re suffering from a sore throat that only happens at night, you may simply be recovering from a mild cold or possibly a case of the flu.
 Cold and flu symptoms are often worse in the morning and at night, shortly before bedtime.2